Ranger’s House and Admiral Hosier’s Ghost

 Life at home

-Hosier’s domestic arrangements reflected this advance.
+Hosier’s domestic arrangements reflected this advance and the fortune he had made.
 In 1700 he was living in part of a house at Blackheath on the site of Ranger’s House.
 By 1717 he occupied the whole house, and was married with a daughter.
 By 1723 he had built the house anew, and it is his red brick villa that now forms the core of the present Ranger’s House.
-Its designer, John James, included the head of a sea god as a keystone above the front door.
+Its designer, John James, included the sea god Neptune as a keystone above the front door.

 Hosier’s villa was fashionable, with views into the royal park at Greenwich and across the heath towards London.
 Although much of his life was spent at sea, this was to be his home for another five years.
 Unfortunately for his wife, it seems he didn’t plan for his death: he died without a will, leaving her to spend several years in a debtors’ prison contesting the estate with his nephew.